 Pediarix Vaccine Description - 2022

-GSK's Pediarix contains diphtheria and tetanus toxoids and acellular pertussis adsorbed, hepatitis B (recombinant), and inactivated poliovirus vaccine, approved by the U.S. FDA in 2002.
+GSK's Pediarix multi-vaccine contains diphtheria and tetanus toxoids and acellular pertussis adsorbed, hepatitis B (recombinant), and inactivated poliovirus vaccine, approved by the U.S. FDA in 2002.

 Pediarix is a vaccine for active immunization against diphtheria, tetanus, pertussis, and infection caused by all known subtypes of hepatitis B virus and poliomyelitis.